Our commitment to Responsible Research Assessment

 - We will not use journal-based metrics (e.g. journal impact factors) as surrogate measures of the quality of individual research articles (or venue/route of publication more generally in relation to other types of output) when assessing an individual researcher’s contributions, including in recruitment, promotion or internal funding decisions.

-- We will consider the value and impact of all research outputs (including patents, datasets and software, and, in the arts and humanities, items such as compositions, exhibitions and practice research outputs).
+- We will consider the value and impact of all research outputs (including patents, datasets and software, and, in the arts and humanities, items such as compositions, exhibitions and practice research outputs), recognising that quality in different disciplines is exemplified in different ways.

 - We will appropriately recognise knowledge generation and attribution through approaches that take specific disciplinary practices and authorship guidelines into account.